khaller93/my-website/content/home/hero.md

 Internet Computing’ at TU Wien and expect to graduate from this programme in April 2023.

-My interests are mainly in the construction of knowledge graphs, application of graph analysis such as similarity metrics or knowledge graph embeddings, and the efficient search in knowledge graphs.
+My interests are mainly in the construction of knowledge graphs, and the application of graph algorithms for KG‑based recommendation engines.